 Entertainment Insurance Frequently Asked Questions (FAQ)

-If you have questions about buying production insurance, the Fit Small Business forum is a great place to get your queries answered.
 You can also check out the answers to some frequently asked questions below to learn more.

 What’s the difference between short-term production & annual insurance?

 Short-term production insurance policies provide coverage only for a particular project.
 Short-term policies cover projects of very short duration, like films that take a day to produce.
 Annual policies provide coverage for all projects completed throughout the year.
 Price differences between short-term policies and annual policies may be small, so get quotes for both.

 Do I need insurance to begin a film production?

 You often need a shooting permit and insurance to begin shooting a film production, especially if you’re in public.
 Many municipalities require a certificate of insurance—typically a $1 million commercial general liability policy—before they will grant a shooting permit.
 It is best to contact the local government office for more details.

 When do you pay premiums for production insurance?